Content

 Key Notes Blog

-Hello again everyone and welcome to the second instalment of my guide to different aspects of life in Plymouth.
-As we head nearer to Christmas and start wearing woolly jumpers and big coats, we start to organise ourselves in...
+Hello again everyone and welcome to the third instalment of my guide to different aspects of life in Plymouth.
+With just about three months to go until Christmas, the mornings are getting colder and darker, and I’ve already noticed...

 Read more...